 Term paper: Who Benefits From Humanitarianism and Development Projects?

 Humanitarian assistance is a term that covers a number of actions that can help reduce suffering and save lives in times of need, such as during conflict or after a natural disaster (Global Humanitarian Assistance, 2019).
 This often takes the form of aid, which is a short-term fix for problems that often persist for years.
-The main source of funding is foreign governments, particularly the US and Germany, private donors, and certain institutions such as the European Union (Development Initiatives, 2019).
+The main sources of funding are foreign governments, particularly the US and Germany, and also private donors and certain institutions such as the European Union (Development Initiatives, 2019).
 The money is then channelled through NGOs and institutions such as the United Nations, who coordinate appeals, in order to reach those in need (ibid).
-There is a whole discourse surrounding the development of countries, and whether other countries should be intervening to help ‘develop’ poorer countries.
-Recently, the line between humanitarian assistance and development has become blurred; aid is in the name of humanitarianism or development projects though humanitarian assistance should be short-term relief from poverty or a crisis whilst development projects are more long-term and involve state-building (Anyangwe, 2015).
+There is a large discourse surrounding the development of countries, and whether foreign countries should be intervening to help ‘develop’ poorer countries.
+Recently, the line between humanitarian assistance and development has become blurred; aid is the name of humanitarianism or development projects though humanitarian assistance should be short-term relief from poverty or a crisis, while development projects are more long-term and involve state-building [might wanna break up] (Anyangwe, 2015).
 There are numerous debates surrounding the efficiency and effectiveness of aid and development projects, which have involved high-profile successes and failures.
-However, this paper will explore the question of who actually benefits from aid and development projects – those receiving the aid, governments or those administering or funding the aid and development projects.
+However, this paper will explore the question of who actually benefits from aid and development projects: those receiving the aid, [which governments?] governments or those administering or funding the aid and development projects?

 Aid positively benefits people in crisis by providing assistance when they are most in need of it.
 It is particularly necessary in cases where the government is incapable of helping their own citizens, such as when there are human rights violations or in failed states.
-After the Cold War, state sovereignty became accountable to international human rights standards, which means that the responsibility for citizens was no longer grounded in laws, but in rights (Mamdani, 2008).
-In this way, humanitarian intervention is beyond law, and gives the responsibility of protecting vulnerable populations to the international community at large (ibid).
-Mamdani points out that though humanitarianism promotes dependence and reduces the beneficiaries to recipients of charity rather than reinforcing their status as a citizen with rights, the goal of humanitarianism is to “sustain bare life” (Mamdani, 2008).
-Therefore, this highlights that if taking this minimal goal of sustaining life as a measure of effectiveness, humanitarian aid does benefit the recipients of the aid as without they would not be able to survive.
-Further, it is a short-term solution that benefits the recipients more than the givers, however the benefit decreases with time until the beneficiaries are dependent on the givers.
+After the Cold War, state sovereignty became subject to international human rights standards, which means that a government’s responsibility towards its citizens was no longer established solely in its laws, but in a set of basic rights as well (Mamdani, 2008).
+In this way, humanitarian intervention is beyond sovereign law, and gives the responsibility of protecting vulnerable populations to the international community at large (ibid).
+Mamdani points out that although humanitarianism promotes dependence and reduces its beneficiaries to recipients of charity, which is contrary to the notion of reinforcing their status as a citizen with rights, the goal of humanitarianism is to “sustain bare life” (Mamdani, 2008).
+This highlights that if we look only at the efficacy of humanitarianism in terms of sustaining bare life, humanitarian aid does benefit the recipients who otherwise would not be able to survive.
+Further, it is a short-term solution that benefits its recipients more than its givers, however the benefit decreases with time until the beneficiaries are dependent on the givers.

 Though there is much evidence against development projects, there are often unintended positive side-effects of the programs.
-For example, in Lesotho, the Thaba-Tseka project to alleviate poverty failed, but there was a road built between the area and the capital city and a stronger connection to governmental rule (Ferguson & Lohmann, 1994).
-This allowed further development of the area, such as building a police station, post office and military units (ibid).
-In this way, the direct goal of a development project may not be met, but there is some positive effect on the people in the area.
+For example, in Lesotho, the Thaba-Tseka project to alleviate poverty failed its primary purpose, but resulted in a new road between the area and the capital city, which led to a stronger connection to governmental rule (Ferguson & Lohmann, 1994).
+This allowed further development of the area, such as the construction of a police station, post office and military units (ibid).
+In this way, the direct goal of a development project may not be met, but there may nevertheless be some positive effect on the people in the area.